williamstein/linux-on-google-pixel/README.md

 These are just some random notes oriented toward my own needs.
 This is *not* a step-by-step guide.

+## I'm trying everything I can think of to make the Chromebook Pixel usable for a power user such as myself

+  - Remove ChromeOS and install native Linux (kubuntu 13.10)

+  - built Linux kernel 3.11.0-3  (following https://help.ubuntu.com/community/Kernel/Compile) with support for zswap and put this in /etc/default/grub to enable zswap: GRUB_CMDLINE_LINUX_DEFAULT="zswap.enabled=1"

+  - I'm using a 4GB swap

+     fallocate -l4096M /swap
+     mkswap /swap
+     swapon /swap

+  - mount the /dev/sda1 ssd with these options "noatime,discard", where "discard" gives TRIM support

+  - Added these two lines to /etc/sysctl.conf to change Linux "swappiness" (see www.freeswitch.org/wiki/SSD_Tuning_for_Linux):

+      vm.swappiness=1
+      vm.vfs_cache_pressure=50

 ## Initial Install to SD card

 - Useful notes: <https://plus.google.com/100479847213284361344/posts/QhmBpn5GNE9>